USRSE/usrse25/pages/attend/know-go.md

     -   Monday October 6th: 7:30 am - 3:30 pm
     -   Tuesday October 7th: 7:30 am - 3:30 pm
     -   Wednesday October 8th: 8:00 am - 8:30 am
+-  **Program**: The [online version](https://us-rse.org/usrse25/program/) includes links to a description of each session or paper/talk/notebook; a printed copy with an overview of the sessions will be provided at registration.
--  **Seating**: There are tables in the main Ballroom, and just chairs in the Bromley/Claypoole room.
+-  **Seating**: There are tables in the main Ballroom and just chairs in the Bromley/Claypoole room.
 There are some outlets available around the hotel, but power is not accessible from most conference seats.
+Expect the rooms to be fairly few with limited empty seats.

 ## Travel & Transportation